Past Research Projects

 Does Level of Teaching and Teaching Experience Indicate a Teacher’s Teaching Perspective?
 A Descriptive Analysis Using the Teaching Perspective Inventory

-Research team: Amanda R. Dumoulin, Brandon J. Justus, Shayna A. Rusticus, and Daniel D. Pratt.
+Research Team: Amanda R. Dumoulin, Brandon J. Justus, Shayna A. Minosky, & Daniel D. Pratt

 Dumoulin, A. R., Justus, B. J., Rusticus, S. A., & Pratt, D. D. (2021, June).
 Teaching perspectives are related to level of education and teaching experience [Poster].
 82nd Canadian Psychological Association Annual National Convention, Virtual.